Distributed Saddle-Point Problems: Lower Bounds, Near-Optimal and Robust Algorithms: Introduction

 \subsection{Our contributions}

-$\bullet$ \textbf{Lower bounds } We present lower bounds for distributed stochastic smooth strongly-convex-strongly-concave and convex-concave SPPs.
-Both centralized and decentralized cases are considered.
+$\bullet$ \textbf{Lower bounds. } We present lower bounds for distributed stochastic smooth strongly convex-strongly concave and convex-concave\footnote{For convex-concave problems, we only give intuitions for obtaining lower bounds from corresponding results for strongly convex-strongly concave problems.} SPPs in both distributed settings: centralized and decentralized. \ans{In particular, for a given budget on the number of communications and on the number of local computations for each node, we provide the lower bound on the resulting accuracy.
+From such kind of estimates, given the accuracy, we can solve the opposite problem and obtain estimates on the number of communications and local oracle calls.}

-$\bullet$ \textbf{Optimal algorithms } Next, we obtain the near-optimal algorithms.
-They are near-optimal from a theoretical point of view, because their upper bounds reach lower bounds (up to numerical constants and logarithmic factors).
-For the centralized problem, we construct our method based on Extra Step method \cite{Korpelevich1976TheEM, juditsky2008solving} (classical and optimal method for non-distributed SPPs) with the right size of batches.
-In decentralized case, we also use Extra Step method as base, but communication takes place with the help of accelerated (gossip) consensus procedure \cite{liu2011accelerated}.
+$\bullet$ \textbf{Optimal algorithms. } Next, we get the near-optimal algorithms.
+They are near-optimal from a theoretical point of view because the upper bounds on their convergence rates reach lower estimates up to numerical constants and logarithmic factors.
+For the centralized problem, we construct our method based on the Extra Step method \cite{Korpelevich1976TheEM, juditsky2008solving} (classical and optimal method for non-distributed SPPs) with the correct batch size.
+In the decentralized case, we also use the Extra Step method as a basis, but communication is done using the accelerated (gossip) consensus procedure \cite{liu2011accelerated}.

-To sum up and compare the lower and upper bounds see Table 1. $\bullet$ \textbf{Local method } We also present an extra-step modification of Local SGD \cite{mcdonald-etal-2010-distributed, stich2018local}, one of the most popular methods in Federated Learning \cite{konevcny2016federated, kairouz2019advances}.
+\ans{For the summary and comparison of the lower and upper convergence rate bounds, we refer to Table 1.} $\bullet$ \textbf{Local method. } We also present an extra-step modification of Local SGD \cite{mcdonald-etal-2010-distributed, stich2018local}, one of the most popular methods in federated learning \cite{konevcny2016federated, kairouz2019advances}.
 More recently, other versions of the Local SGD methods for SPPs have appeared \cite{deng2021local,hou2021efficient}.
 All of the methods presented in these papers are based on gradient descent-ascent, but it is known that such methods, even in the non-distributed case, diverge for the most common SPPs \cite{goodfellow2016nips, daskalakis2017training}.
 Our method is based on the classic method for smooth SPPs -- Extra Step algorithm, which makes it stand out from the competitors.